harrisontaee/library/algorithms/sort/heap/README.md

 # Heap Sort

-Heap sort is a comparison based sorting technique based on Binary [Heap](../../../data-structures/heap/) data structure.
+Heap sort is a comparison based sorting technique based on a Binary [Heap](../../../data-structures/heap/) data structure.

 ## Steps